Oakley & Deane Parish Council

 Contact: Telephone no: (01256) 781904

-Responsibilities Richard is a member of the Finance, Strategic Planning and Burial Ground and Churchyard Working Parties
+Responsibilities Richard is a member of the Finance, Publicity and Village Events and the Burial Ground and Churchyard Working Parties

 Personal statement: Richard is a qualified accountant and worked for an international office products company for 35 years in various senior financial roles before retiring in 2014.
 He has lived in the village since 1981 with his wife Jenny.
 They have two grown up daughters both of whom attended Oakley Infant / Junior Schools.
 The eldest daughter is married with two children and lives nearby in Overton.
 Richard is a member of Adhoc and since retiring has joined Oakley Bowls Club.
 He is also a keen supporter of Watford FC where he is a season ticket holder.